izdrail/izdrail.com/src/content/articles/the-hidden-cost-of-using-outsource-companies.md

 description:  This article is your ultimate guide to 100 PHP packages that'll make your life as a developer a lot easier.
 image: https://upload.wikimedia.org/wikipedia/commons/thumb/5/51/Drupal_logo_-_gray.png/640px-Drupal_logo_-_gray.png
 tags:
-  - Tools
+  - Management
-  - PHP
+  - Developers
-  - Development
+  - Websites
-  - Learn
+  - Cheap
 ---

 ## The Hidden Costs of Cut-Rate Development: A Senior Engineer's Perspective